 Before Missouri State, Brown served on the staff at Missouri, starting as a recruiting assistant before adding the role of offensive quality control and graduate assistant.
 He began his coaching career as an assistant coach at William Jewell College, before moving on as the offensive coordinator and quarterbacks coach at Lawrence (KS) High School.

-Brown completed a master's degree in health, physical education and recreation from Emporia State in 2011.
-He is married to his wife, Amanda.
+Brown completed a master's degree in health, physical education, and recreation from Emporia State in 2011.
+He and his wife, Amanda have a son, Reed.

 New York Jets | 2019-Present

 Co-Offensive Coordinator/Quarterbacks - 2016